nauticalmike/egress-security/README.md

 kubectl exec $SLEEP_POD2 -n otherns -it -- curl -I https://developer.yahoo.com
 ```

 You should expect a 200 response code from both pods.
-Any other request to other hosts that are not Yahoo or Google should be blocked and only allowed from the default and otherns namespaces.
+Any other request to other external hosts that are not Yahoo or Google should be blocked and only allowed if in the service registry from the default and otherns namespaces.

+Notice how when the `ServiceEntry` resource is created in the target namespace, external communication to the defined host is allowed only from the `sidecar` proxies on that namespace.

 ### Cleanup